meub/aura-frame-downloader/README.md

 ### Setup

 This script requires Python 3 and depends on the Python [requests](https://github.com/psf/requests) module.
 Before running this script you need to set up a configuration file that contains your Aura email, password, and the file_path and frame_id for each Aura frame you want to download from.
 This allows you to keep your Aura login credentials out of the repository and allows you to set up multiple frames to download.
+The frame names in the config file don't need to match anything, it's just something you'll be able to reference when you run the command.
+However, the frame_id must match exactly.

+### Getting your frame ID

+You can get the frame ID by doing the following:

+ * Go to https://app.auraframes.com and log in
+ * Click on the Frame name
+ * Click on "View Photos" underneath the frame
+ * Then grab the ID from the URL: `https://app.auraframes.com/frame/<FRAME ID HERE>`

+### Configuration File

 The default configuration file locations are below.
 They can be overridded using the --config /path/to/config.ini command line option